akoutmos/pharams/README.md

 use Pharams
 ```

-If you would like to configure the Pharams module to use an error view of your choosing you can do something like this (shown with defaults):
+If you would like to configure the Pharams module to use a different error view or status code you can do the following (shown with defaults):

 ```elixir
 # error_status takes an atom (see https://github.com/elixir-plug/plug/blob/master/lib/plug/conn/status.ex for full list of supported statuses)
 use Pharams, view_module: Pharams.ErrorView, view_template: "errors.json", error_status: :unprocessable_entity
 ```

-Next you can use the pharams macro to define the validation that should take place against incoming requests.
+Next you can use the `pharams` macro to define the validator that should be used against incoming requests.
 Below is a simple example:

 ```elixir
 pharams :index do